-Blue light blocking glasses has its own purpose.
+Blue light blocking glasses have their own purpose.
 They also offer a lot of benefits – but do blue light/computer glasses work on someone who’s color blind?

-If you see no colors, does blue light affects your eyes?
+If you see no colors, does blue light affect your eyes?

 Most people think that it doesn’t affect you since you don’t see it.
 But that’s just not true.

-If you’re new to computer glasses and you’re looking to learn more in order to find your first ideal pair – this is the right place to be.
+If you’re new to blue light blocking glasses and you’re looking to learn more in order to find your first ideal pair – this is the right place to be.

 How Does Color Blindness Works?